-Tiverton residents Gail Corvello, Cynthia Reagon, Lucy Pavao and others are being recognized for their leadership in their effort to clean up hazardous waste in the Bay Street neighborhood.
+Tiverton residents Gail Corvello, Cynthia Reagon, Lucy Pavao and others are being recognized for their leadership in their effort to .
 Members of local group Environmental Awareness Committee of Tiverton (ENACT) have been selected from over 100 nominees to receive one of Toxics Action Center’s 25 Years of Victories Awards, according to a recent press release from the center.

 Award winners were chosen by a selection committee of distinguished environmental and public health professionals and will be honored at the Environmental Action 2012 conference in Boston on Saturday, March 3.
 Lois Gibbs of the 1970’s Love Canal toxic cleanup case will hand out the awards and congratulate the winners.